JurassArt/DigiDex/README.md

 ## About digimon

-Digimon, Digital Monsters, and all related characters and monsters are the property of Akiyoshi Hondo and Toei Animation.
-Bandai too.
-This fanart page is intended for entertainment purposes only.
+Digimon, Digital Monsters, and all associated characters and creatures are the property of Akiyoshi Hondo, Toei Animation, and Bandai.
+This fan art page is for entertainment purposes only.

 <hr>